 What is the daily schedule like?

-School begins at 8:00 am and dismisses at 3:41 on regular order days.
-There are 8 class periods every day, running 45 minutes each, plus a 45 minute lunch.
-In general, students meet every class every day.
-In his freshman year, a typical freshman will take English, math, biology, theology, foreign language, computer science, debate, PE, health, and fine arts.
+School begins at 8 a.m. and dismisses at 3:41 p.m. on regular order days.
+There are eight class periods every day, running 45 minutes each, plus a 45 minute lunch.
+In general, students meet every class, every day.
+In his freshman year, a typical freshman will take English, math, biology, theology, language, computer science, debate and PE.
 There are options within the departments for freshmen to choose.